jcaip/jcaip.github.io/_posts/2017-08-27-Constraint-Satisfication-Solver.md

 ## Code
 You can see the full code on my github [here](https://github.com/jcaip/constraint_solver).

 **Backtracking Search** - This is the core of our algorithm.

-It essentially
+1. Assigns a vertex a value
+2. See if that breaks any constraints
+3. If yes, backtrack otherwise repeat

 ```python
 #csp is a graph